f-ben/rock64iri/README.md

 ### basic setup

-The following steps require your rock64 to have the latest aryufan-docker-release installed and an external USB SSD formatted with ext4 filesystem.
+The following steps require your rock64 to have the latest ayufan-docker-release (https://github.com/ayufan-rock64/linux-build) installed and an external USB SSD formatted with ext4 filesystem.

 1. connect and mount external USB SSD